-If nature isn’t a good enough reason to leave your earphone at home.
-Trail running you will encounter a combination or double and single track trails.
-A quick moving trail runner, especially one who seemingly emerges from out of nowhere on an unsuspecting trail user, can be quite alarming.
+If nature isn’t a good enough reason to leave your earphones at home during trail running you will encounter a combination of double and single track trails.
+A quick-moving trail runner, especially one who seemingly emerges from out of nowhere on an unsuspecting trail user, can be quite alarming.
 Give a courteous and audible announcement well in advance of your presence and intention to pass hikers or other runners on the trail stating something like, “On your left,” or “Trail” as you approach the trail users.
 This is equally as important during a trail race when you are in a pack of a few hundred runners spread across a race route.
 These announcements do not work work well for those who are wearing headphones and blasting music.

 As trail runners – let’s set the standard; leave the headphones at home.
 If you are really stuck with wanting to have your music on the trails – check out bone conduction headphones like AfterShokz Trekz Air; allowing you to retain full awareness of ambient sounds and hear your music too.
 I wish I had a pair (just not for the trails) — they are on the bucket list along with my Arc’Teryx Norvax Jacket.

-I joke that running is the “most expensive free sport” however at the same time it doesn’t need to be.
-Start road or trail running with your sneakers; a pair of shorts and a t-shirt.
+I joke that running is the “most expensive free sport” – at the same time, it doesn’t need to be.
+Start a road or trail running with your sneakers; a pair of shorts and a t-shirt.
 Most of the trails are well worn – you will do fine as a trail running beginner.

 So why trail shoes?